Otis Blackwell

 Otis Blackwell (February 16, 1931 – May 6, 2002) was an American songwriter whose work influenced rock and roll.
-His compositions include "Fever" (recorded by Little Willie John), "Great Balls of Fire" and "Breathless" (recorded by Jerry Lee Lewis), "Don't Be Cruel", "All Shook Up" and "Return to Sender" (with Winfield Scott; recorded by Elvis Presley), and "Handy Man" (recorded by Jimmy Jones).
+His compositions include "Fever" (recorded by Little Willie John), "Great Balls of Fire" and "Breathless" (recorded by Jerry Lee Lewis), "Don't Be Cruel", "All Shook Up", and "Return to Sender" (with Winfield Scott; recorded by Elvis Presley), and "Handy Man" (recorded by Jimmy Jones).

 Biography

 Blackwell was born in Brooklyn, New York.
 He learned to play the piano as a child and grew up listening to both R&B and country music.

 His first success was winning a local talent contest ("Amateur Night") at the Apollo Theater in Harlem in 1952.
 This led to a recording contract with RCA and then with Jay-Dee.
 His first release was his own composition "Daddy Rolling Stone", which became a favorite in Jamaica, where it was recorded by Derek Martin.
-The song later became part of the Who's mod repertoire.
+The song later became part of The Who's mod repertoire.
 Enjoying some early recording and performing success, he found his first love was songwriting and by 1955 had settled into the groove that he would ride for decades.
 His first successes as a songwriter came in 1956, when Little Willie John's R&B hit with the sultry "Fever" was an even bigger pop success for Peggy Lee, and "Don't Be Cruel" began a highly profitable association with Elvis Presley.

-Blackwell was one of the leading African-American figures of early rock and roll, although he was not well known by the public.
+Blackwell was one of the leading figures of early rock and roll, although he was not well known by the public.
 His own records never cracked the Top 40, yet he wrote million-selling songs for Elvis Presley, Jerry Lee Lewis, Dee Clark and others.
 He also recruited other songwriters to write for Presley, such as Winfield Scott.